jasjs1/Programmer-Netlink/account/Privacy Policy.md

 Contact Us:

-If you have any questions or concerns about our Privacy Policy, please contact us at privacy@programmernetlink.com.
+If you have any questions or concerns about our Privacy Policy, please contact me on the GitHub Issues page.
+I am a one person team.
+So features may take a little longer to be implemented into the project.
+Thanks for your understanding!